jjvanzon/JJs-Reference-Architecture/api.md

 ### Embedded Resources

-Embedded resources might be handy to prevent having to include loose files with a deployment, but instead compiling the loose files right into your program files' `DLL` or `EXE`.
-It also protects those resources a little bit better against modifications.
+*Embedded resources* might be handy to prevent including loose files with a deployment.
+Instead they are compiled right into your program files' `DLL` or `EXE`.
+It also protects those resources a bit better against modifications.

 To include a file as an embedded resource, you could set the following property: